hildjj/bidding/precision-transfers.md

 (1N)-2N Minors, weak
 (1N)-3X pre-emptive, 7+X

-Over interference:
+Over interference with DONT:

 (1N)-X-(XX) This is usually either strong (with strong NT) or escape (with weak) P feel free to bid your suit next
   X Natural
 (1N)-X-(2*) Usually systems-on
-  D (of a natural bid) bid your other suit
-  D (of an artificial bid) lead directing
+  D (of a natural bid) bid your suit (assuming it's not theirs), I'm balanced D (of an artificial bid) lead directing
   X Natural

-When used against us:

-1N-(X) We get extra information
-  XX headed for 3N, but let's see if we can get a penalty others) systems on
-1N-(2C) If 2C isn't both majors
-  X stayman
-  others) systems on
-1N-(2D) Unless it means hearts
-  X ->!h
-  2H ->!s
-  2N 4-way Stayman
-    3C 5!c
-    3D 5!d
-    3H 4!h
-    3S 4!s
-    3N None of the above
-1N-(2M) treat as single-suit overcall
-  X penalty
-  others) natural